kinode-dao/kinode-book/src/cookbook/reading_data_from_eth.md

 ```
 The timeout set here will apply to all requests sent through the provider.
 If a request takes longer than the timeout, the request will fail with a timeout error.
-Generally, ETH calls can take longer than other requests in Kinode, because the call must be sent to an external RPC which may or may not be fast.
+Generally, ETH calls can take longer than other requests in Kinode, because the call must be sent to an external RPC that may or may not be fast.
-Note also that larger calls will generally take longer for an RPC to respond to.
+Note also that an RPC endpoint will generally take longer to respond to larger calls.
 If you need to adjust the timeout or chain ID, simply create another provider object with the new desired parameters.

 Calling various functions on the `Provider` allows the process to execute RPC calls like `get_balance`, `get_logs`, and `send_raw_transaction`.